 In October – December 2016, volunteer assessors under the leadership of Reef-World were based in Malapascua Island, Cebu for the fourth year of assessments.
 Having experienced rapid growth, the Malapascua industry is now the biggest it has ever been at 21 dive centres and boasts 100% Green Fins membership.
-This reflects the collaborative approach of the industry to impact management.
+This reflects the collaborative approach of the industry to impact management and improve sustainability.
 More aware than ever, the industry continue to work together for better management of divers, fisheries impacts, and local government involvement.

 In 2016 the average score (reflective of environmental impact) dropped by 34 points – its lowest since implementation began in 2012.
 Despite the number of dive centres doubling in that time, the impact has been reduced 25%.
 Better diver management and well enforced no touch policies for most the industry means that managers can now focus on better waste management and hazardous waste disposal.

 More dive centres than ever are reducing their impact through use of alternatives to chemical cleaners in areas that drain into the sea.
 Relationships with environmental cleaning product suppliers are being forged and the industry is moving forward as a whole.

 All purpose simple green being used at a dive centre to clean the dunk tanks and regulators

 Advances were also made with the Green Fins Ambassadors – hand-picked local guides who are championing sustainability and environmentally friendly diving practices on the island.
 They selected a leader this year to maintain communications with Reef-World throughout the year to keep up momentum and bringing practical conservation solutions into action.
 Based on industry consultations, the ambassadors were given additional training in coral ecology and biology, impact reduction to assist them in becoming the environmental voice for the Dive Guide Association.